zwxdlut/android/README.md

-# Android examples
+# Android
-Android examples.
+Android examples, modules and so on.

 ## Author
 * Wenxing Zhang zwxdlut@163.com